-- Identify, evaluate, qualify and internally report significant changes in the inherent risks assumed in its environment and business model. - Carry out a self-assessment of the capacities of management, control and governance of risks, as an explicit instrument that helps detect best practices and relative weaknesses in some of the risks.
+- Identify and assess the inherent risks assumed according to the environment and business model. - Carry out a self-assessment of the capacities of management, control and governance of risks, as an explicit instrument that helps detect best practices and relative weaknesses in some of the risks.

-Risk Assessment is one of the main sources for identifying emerging risks.
+The Risk Assessment is one of the main sources for the identification of: